 Breast MRI (magnetic resonance imaging) is a test that should not be used to distinguish between benign (noncancerous) and malignant (cancerous) areas, in lieu of a breast biopsy.
 Due to false positive results, performing this test may increase the number of breast biopsies that need to be performed.
-It is not appropriate to utilize breast MRI to evaluate a suspicious breast mass, or to follow these breast masses over time.
 Although MRI may detect tumors in dense breast tissue, the presence of dense breast tissue is not a reason to have a breast MRI scan.
 Breast MRI scanning cannot detect tiny specks of calcium (known as microcalcifications), which account for half of the cancers detected by mammography.

 Is the Breast MRI Test Safe?